rust-lang/rust/text/0000-document_all_features.md

     2. This concern primarily impacts _The Rust Programming Language_.
 Both in its current state and in the event of an eventual revamp (at least: after such a revamp finished), the Rust Reference is far less likely to see pages removed or moved.

     Finally, while infrastructure changes could be made in support of a more "targeted" editing experience, doing so would substantially increase the triage work required for the docs.
 It would also entail extra work "porting" the changes back to `master`.
 Additionally, because the language itself does not currently "bugfix" releases, this would substantially alter the workflow for dealing with releases in general.

-6. Specific to the suggestion to [**Visually Distinguish Nightly**][distinguish-nightly]:

-    This requires at least some infrastructure investment.
-Making the change apply to the Reference as well as to the two books would entail the maintenance of further CSS.
-This might be acceptable if documentation teams are sufficiently motivated and engaged, but it means that if not very carefully designed up front, any changes to the documentation theme will basically require double CSS changes; they will also require double the *design* efforts.

 # Alternatives